IErcOrg/ierc-miner-js/README.md

-# Ethereum IERC PoW Miner Program
+# Ethereum IERC POW Miner Program

 This Ethereum IERC PoW Miner Program is a Node.js command-line application that enables users to interact with Ethereum wallets and perform PoW mining.